acmdas/das_fieldstones/appearances.md

 >⁴It is at this point that I can most happily acknowledge the very real debt which my book owes to stimulus and enlightenment derived from the conversation and writings of my friend Mr. Roger Home.
 Indeed the recollection of his *saeva indignatio* on the subject of ‘literalness’ may well have been the catalyst, without which a rather wayward collection of notes and ideas would never have taken shape as a book at all.

 # XXIV<br/>THE INCARNATION OF THE WORD

+When we look back on past periods of history, we are often confronted with inconsistencies and blind spots in human thinking, which to us are so palpable that we are almost astonished out of belief.